-There are several possible explanations of this result.
-One possibility is that the intercept terms are picking up characteristics which are external to the family such as school, neighbourhood, or peer group quality.
-On the other hand, a more plausible interpretation of the intercept terms is that they represent some of the non-cognitive unobservable benefits that the respondents get from the household in which they resided as children and adolescents.
-They are non-cognitive because they are not correlated with the father's characteristics.
-Under this interpretation it is sociocultural and economic environmental factors that are the main drivers of high test score performance rather that inherited genetic factors.
+That the most successful respondents should be the least dependent on the observable characteristics of the household in which they grew up is a most unusual finding.
+This is caused by the relatively large value of the intercept term.
+How is this to be interpreted?
+One possibility is that the intercept terms are picking up that part of ability or intelligence which is not inherited from the parents (Type I could just be smarter than the other two types).
+It could also represent characteristics which are external to the family such as school, neighbourhood, or peer group quality or some of the non-cognitive unobservable benefits that the respondents get from the household in which they resided as children and adolescents.
+Under this interpretation it is sociocultural, economic, environmental and random factors that are the main drivers of high test score performance rather that inherited genetic factors.

 This is an unusual result and we have not encountered anything like it in the economics of education or the behavioural genetics literature.
-Economists who examine surveys involving adopted children, Björklund et al (2006), Plug and Vijverberg (2003) and Sacerdote (2004), find a larger role for biological than environmental factors.
-Results obtained by behavioural geneticists like Plomin et al (1997, p 444)4 lead to even stronger claims.
+Economists who examine surveys involving adopted children, Björklund et al (2006), Plug and Vijverberg (2005) and Sacerdote (2004), find a larger role for biological than environmental factors.
+Results obtained by behavioural geneticists like Plomin et al (1997, p 444)3 lead to even stronger claims.
 They write: